co-cart/cocart-api-reference-docs/source/includes/cocart-v1/wip/_products.html.md

 Being able to fetch the products without authentication is important.

-You can not add items to the cart without know some information about the products.
+You can not add items to the cart without knowing some information about the products.

 The products API allows you to get products or and individual product in read-only.
-If you want to add or alter products then view WooCommerce's REST API Docs under products for that.
+If you want to add or alter products then view [WooCommerce's REST API Docs](http://woocommerce.github.io/woocommerce-rest-api-docs/?php#products) under products for that.

 ## View a Product ##

-This API lets you retrieve and view a specific product by ID.
+This API lets you retrieve products and view a specific product by ID.

 ### HTTP Request ###